Workers’ Compensation Insurance

 Pay your insurance premium annually

-When you purchase a workers’ comp policy, you have the option of paying monthly or annual premiums.
+When you purchase a workers’ compensation insurance policy, you have the option of paying monthly or annual premiums.
 Consider paying your premium in annual installments, as many insurers offer discounts to businesses that pay annually.

 Get a "pay-as-you-go" insurance policy